Quest for CMB spectral distortions to probe the scalar-induced gravitational wave background interpretation of pulsar timing array data

-While this parameterization may not capture the details of specific inflationary models across all scales, it enables us to draw generic conclusions and to establish connections with recent PTA analyses~\cite{Dandoy:2023jot,NANOGrav:2023hvm,Reardon:2023gzh,EPTA:2023xxk,Figueroa:2023zhu,Franciolini:2023pbf}, which also employed the parameterization in Eq.~\eqref{eq:lognormal}.
+While this parametrization may not capture the details of specific inflationary models across all scales, it enables us to draw generic conclusions and to establish connections with recent PTA analyses~\cite{Dandoy:2023jot,NANOGrav:2023hvm,Reardon:2023gzh,EPTA:2023xxk,Figueroa:2023zhu,Franciolini:2023pbf}, which also employed the parametrization in Eq.~\eqref{eq:lognormal}.
 We will comment on possible extensions in the Conclusions.
 We add this LN peak to the $\Lambda$CDM power-law spectrum of curvature perturbation parametrized by $(A_s, n_s)$.

-Within the LN parameterization, we adopt 3 fiducials, whose parameters are reported in Fig.~\ref{fig:intro} together with their $\mu$ and $y$ SD signals.
-We chose them as follows: \begin{itemize} \item {\em Case 1} is the maximum likelihood sample from the MCMC chains of the SIGWB analysis~\cite{Footnote1} of the NG15 collaboration~\cite{NANOGrav:2023hvm}, which we take as a representative PTA dataset.
-It produces an SD signal that is indistinguishable from a near scale invariant PPS. \item {\em Case 2} lies well within the 68\% CL contours of NG15, and produces a SD signal that is within the reach of the planned sensitivity of PIXIE. \item {\em Case 3} peaks at the center of the window function of both FIRAS and PIXIE, and produces an SD signal that will be detected PIXIE at high statistical significance, but weak enough to be allowed by FIRAS.
-Being outside their sensitivity range, the associated GW signal cannot explain the recent PTA detection, which would be ascribed to either SMBHs or other models. \end{itemize}
+Within the LN parametrization, we adopt 3 fiducials, whose parameters are reported in Fig.~\ref{fig:intro} together with their $\mu$ and $y$ SD signals.
+We chose them as follows: \begin{enumerate}[(i)] \item {\em Case 1} is the maximum likelihood sample from the MCMC chains of the SIGWB analysis~\cite{Footnote1} of the NG15 collaboration~\cite{NANOGrav:2023hvm}, which we take as a representative PTA dataset.
+It produces an SD signal that is indistinguishable from a near scale invariant spectrum. \item {\em Case 2} lies well within the 68\% CL contours of NG15 and produces an SD signal that is within the reach of the planned sensitivity of PIXIE. \item {\em Case 3} peaks at the center of the window function of both FIRAS and PIXIE, and produces an SD signal that will be detected by PIXIE at high statistical significance, but weak enough to be allowed by FIRAS.
+Being outside their sensitivity range, the associated GW signal cannot explain the recent PTA detection, which would be ascribed to either SMBHs or other models.
+This injection point serves the purpose of depicting the potential of PIXIE alone in constraining $\mathcal{P}(k)$. \end{enumerate} We will discuss potential issues associated with these fiducial models in the Conclusions.